Logo Copyright © 2007 NCCG - All Rights Reserved

 The Depravity of Humanity

 To give you some idea of just how low humanity had sunk in Jeremiah's day we are given a graphic portrayal of Israel in the second chapter of his book.
-For we read how God looked longingly back to the period of Israel's wandering in the wilderness, as if it were a honeymoon with His bride.
+For we read how Yahweh looked longingly back to the period of Israel's wandering in the wilderness, as if it were a honeymoon with His bride.
 What a contrast!
 Israel was bad enough in the deserts of the Sinai under Moses, constantly murmuring and rebelling and even stooping to the idolatrous sin of worshipping a golden calf.
 Yet by comparison with Jeremiah's time, that had been a golden age!

 During the French revolution a Roman Catholic priest was called for the first time in his life to act as chaplain to a marquise condemned to be beheaded in the Place de Grève.
 How could he do it?
-How could he kneel there, holding her hand before that vulgar, staring mob, reciting in Latin the Salve as the sword fell by the headsman's hand?
+How could he kneel there, holding her hand before that vulgar, staring, blood-thirsty mob, reciting in Latin the Salve as the sword fell by the headsman's hand?
 But he did it.
 There is courage of a kind not always counted.
 It is the courage of the sensitive who do not shrink from facing lewdness.

 The Qualities of Sensitivity and Courage

 And such was Jeremiah.
-Indeed, I do not think in all the scriptures there is a man to be compared with him for such quality of courage -- unless it be our Lord Himself walking to His crucifixion.
+Indeed, I do not think in all the scriptures there is a man to be compared with him for such quality of courage -- unless it be our Master Himself walking to His crucifixion.
 But this is the measure of Jeremiah's greatness, that he never abandoned the people he served.
 They guffawed at him; they belched at him; they imprisoned him; they tried to drown him in a pit in which was only slime to suck him under; but still he never ran away.

 The Fate of the Cowardly and Unbelieving